Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The PPR-SS process has the following performance objectives:

-• to align senior staff member's performance expectations with University and unit level strategic and operational priorities;
+• to align senior staff member's performance expectations with University and unit level strategic and operational priorities

-• to determine the development needs of the senior staff group and provide a mechanism for the continuous development of this group;
+• to determine the development needs of the senior staff group and provide a mechanism for the continuous development of this group

 • to provide a mechanism to review performance in terms of mutually agreed expectations and to link the development of senior staff members to University-wide and faculty/divisional objectives and initiatives.

-(b) Performance pay objectives
+(b) Performance pay bonus objectives

-• to provide the capacity to recognise and reward enhanced levels of achievement;
+• to provide the capacity to recognise and reward enhanced levels of achievement

-• to establish clear linkages between planning, performance agreements and remuneration outcomes;
+• to establish clear linkages between planning, performance agreements and remuneration outcomes

 • to support the development of a performance culture at QUT.